What is Residential Rental Income?

 How do I file for Residential Rental Income?

 Rental Income is filed on or before the 20th of the following month.
+For example, rent received in January is declared and tax paid on or before 20th February.

-Persons with rental income below Kshs.
+Landlords with rental income below Kshs.
 144,000 or above Kshs.
 10 million per year shall be required to file annual income tax returns and declare this rental income together with income from other sources.

 Complete a monthly tax return online via iTax by declaring the gross rent and tax payable will be computed automatically at a rate of 10%.